oasysai/oasysdb/readme.md

 This endpoint creates a graph.
 The graph is used to query for nearest neighbors.
 If there is no data provided, the server will create a default graph with the name `default` and the default `ef_construction` and `ef_search` values of 100 for both.

 The filter object is used to filter the values that are added to the graph.
-For example, if you only want to add values with the `type` key set to `fact`, you can use the filter object above.

-The filter operation is similar to the `OR` operation.
-This means if you have multiple filters, the server will add values that match any of the filters.
+For example, if you only want to add values with the `type` data key set to `fact`, you can use the filter object above.
+The filter operation is similar to the `AND` operation.
+This means if you have multiple filters, the server will only add values that match all of filters.

 ### Query the graph